 Introduction

-The School Policy is that all children should wear school uniform.
+It is School policy is that all children wear school uniform.

 The school uniform policy links with behaviour, discipline and positive attitudes towards school and learning.